 KARATE FOR WOMEN.
-If you are thinking about signing up for self-defense, we hope you will check us out - we have a comfortable gallery to sit in to watch a class or two, and you will never be pressured into signing up - we don't have contracts - just month to month fees.
-And our classes typically have 30% female and on some occasions, as many as 60%.
+Thinking about signing up for self-defense?
+Hope you check us out - we have a comfortable gallery to watch a class or two, and you'll never be pressured to sign up - we want you as a student, only if you want to be here.

-Traditional Karate is an excellent form of personal self-defense.
-And when you learn karate, you can take it with you anywhere: plane, bus, restroom at Target.
+Traditional Karate is excellent for personal self-defense.
+And when you learn karate, you take it with you everywhere: plane, bus, restroom at Target - anywhere that there could be danger.
 What will you do when a mugger confronts you?
 Reach for a gun, pepper spray?
 Use a handbag?
 A cane?
-With karate, you have a weapon 24 hours/day and you don't need a conceal and carry permit!
+With karate, you have a weapon 24 hours/day and don't need a conceal and carry permit!

 SUCCESSFUL SELF-DEFENSE.
 Successful self-defense requires proper training to develop focus while using body mass.
 Remember high school physics and Newton's 2nd law: F=ma?
 We use it in karate to generate force (F) by using body mass of a mugger and yourself (m) and accelerating (a) your punch as much as possible.
 In addition to Newton's 2nd law, there is also physics of karate for proper motion, hip rotation, wrist and fist dynamics.
 Then there is muscle memory - no matter your choice of weapon; whether karate, kobudo, jujutsu, aikido, gun, pepper spray or taser, without constant training to educate your muscles to react in stressful situations, you are a sitting duck.